District Textbook Policies & Procedures

 - Site principals will appoint teacher representation to establish an Adoption Committee

-- Adoption Committee will include Director of Instructional Technology, the Textbook Clerk, and any other representation deemed important from the Curriculum Division and Area Administration Division.
+- Adoption Committee will include Curriculum Directors, TOSA, and any other representation deemed important from the Curriculum Division and Area Administration Division.

 - Coordinator will organize one or more vendor presentations, mindful that all VUSD employees are prohibited from receiving vendor perks that might influence selection.